 How To Apply For Residency

 Applicants will be considered for an interview at Clarkson Family Medicine if their application meets the following criteria:

-- The application is submitted through the Electronic Residency Application Service (ERAS)
+- The application is submitted through the Electronic Residency Application Service (ERAS).
+You can find our program on ERAS as: Clarkson Regional Health Service Program #1203021498.

 - The applicant has graduated or will graduate from medical school in the past three years.

 - The applicant has passed USMLE Step 1 or COMLEX Level I

 - The applicant has passed USMLE Step 2 – CK or COMLEX Level 2 – CE

 - USMLE Step 2 – CS or COMLEX Level 2 – PE must be passed by the rank order certification deadline date.
 It is recommended that these exams be taken by December 1st so results are available promptly.

 - The applicant must be a US citizen or have a valid visa and work permit.
 We do not sponsor the H1 visa, but will accept the J1 visa.